ty-thomas/Thomas_Resume/docs/index.md

 | 515-988-6605
 </div>

-Raised in a heavily work orientated lifestyle and trained to become a jack-of-all-trades.
-With knowledge in crop and soil sciences, aspires to positively impact the community and those malnourished throughout the world.
-Currently engaged in a doctorate degree at North Carolina State University in plant genetics with a focus on bioinformatics, data science, and AI.
+Raised in a highly work-oriented lifestyle centered on the values of integrity, respect, loyalty, and grit.
+With expertise in maize genetics and breeding, aspires to make a positive impact on the community and combat global malnutrition.
+Currently engaged in a doctorate degree at North Carolina State University in crop science with a focus on multi-omics, genotype-by-environment interactions, and AI.
 Working towards a research management position in the agricultural sector.
-Intensely curious: Interested in learning new concepts and doing the best work possible.
-Highly analytical: Thrives on data and logical problem-solving.
+Intensely curious: Interested in the continuous ccollection of knowledge enabling the application of novel research.
+Highly analytical: Thrives on analyzing large datasets and solving complex problems.
 People centric: Has enjoyed many opportunities given to lead and serve others.

 ## Education